Here is a detailed explanation of Ohio Homeschooling Notification procedures along with PEACH recommendations:

 The school district is not allowed to make a judgment on the content of the teaching material you select.
-This information is “for informational purposes only” and is provided to inform the superintendent of your home education plan.
+This outline and list of resources is “for informational purposes only” and is provided to inform the superintendent of your home education plan.

 Although you have assured the superintendent that you will teach the items listed in Section 5, it is advisable that you be sure to include each of these items in your brief outline.
 As homeschoolers, we often teach things like fire safety or first aid as a part of our lifestyle rather than with a textbook.
 The superintendent, however, looks at the brief outline as an easy way of checking to make sure there is a “plan of action” for all required items.

 (8) Place a check before the statement, “Assurance that the child will be provided a minimum of 900 hours….”

 The 900 hours of education includes not only formal instruction time, but any activities where learning occurs, such as field trips, reading, educational videos, character development, informal instruction, etc.